 A valuation allowance is provided to reserve for deferred tax assets ("DTA(s)") if, based upon the available evidence, it is more likely than not that some or all of the DTAs will not be realized.
 The realization of our DTAs depends on our ability to generate sufficient taxable income of the appropriate character and in the appropriate jurisdictions.
-Our effective tax rate differs from our statutory rate for the three and nine months ended September 30, 2024, as no federal income tax expense was recorded for our income as it was fully offset by the reversal of valuation allowance on our net deferred tax assets, and for the three and nine months ended September 30, 2023, as no federal income tax benefit was recorded for our losses as a full valuation allowance was recorded against our net deferred tax assets generated during the periods.
-Income taxes recorded for the three and nine months ended September 30, 2024 and 2023, relate to state income taxes.
+Our effective tax rate differs from our statutory rate for the three months ended March 31, 2025 and 2024, as no federal income tax expense was recorded for our income as it was fully offset by the reversal of valuation allowance on our net deferred tax assets.
+Income taxes recorded for the three months ended March 31, 2025 and 2024, relate to state income taxes.